 This equals constant conflict with the defiant child, and quite literally, it’s TOO MUCH WORK!
-Rule overload leads to constant intervention, and decisions-making about consequences.
-With the strong willed child, this will mean you are frequently adding consequence upon consequence, and the environment begins to feel very punitive and negative.
+Rule overload leads to constant intervention and decision-making about consequences.
+With the strong-willed child, this will mean you are frequently adding consequence upon the consequence, and the environment begins to feel very punitive and negative.

 Rather than dozens of rules, focus on the critical rules that will maintain structure and routine.
 In fact, these are your most important rules to maintain.

 Thus, it is easier to manage your home, and to maintain order and sanity with just a few decisive rules—that both you and the children can follow.